 - Feedback Session Confer privately with the employee.
 Use the performance criteria listed on the Employee Performance Review Form to guide the discussion.
 Communicate what level of performance is expected and document the recommendation to enhance employee performance. - a.
 Ask if mitigating circumstances may have affected work performance.
 Involve the employee in developing solutions, setting priorities, and establishing a timeline for improvement. - Recommendation to Enhance Employee Performance Provide the employee written recommendations to enhance employee performance that reflect the areas needing improvement.
 Include the goals, steps for improvement, and timelines.
 The recommendation must state that without such improvement, the employee may be placed on a special performance review.
 The recommendation must also state that without such improvement, disciplinary action (suspension, demotion, or termination) may ultimately be recommended.
-The recommendation must be reviewed and approved by the Director/Human Resources and Business Management prior to delivery to the employee. - Special Performance Review If, after a reasonable period of time following the feedback session (normally 30 to 45 days), the work performance remains less than "Successful Performer," a special performance review shall be prepared and a planning discussion held.
+The recommendation must be reviewed and approved by the Assistant Director/Human Resources and Business Management prior to delivery to the employee. - Special Performance Review If, after a reasonable period of time following the feedback session (normally 30 to 45 days), the work performance remains less than "Successful Performer," a special performance review shall be prepared and a planning discussion held.
 Special review periods can be either 30, 60, or 90 days in length and frequent feedback sessions must be held and documented.
-If the special review period is 30 days in length, the feedback sessions must occur weekly; if 60 or 90 days in length, the feedback sessions must occur weekly; if 60 or 90 days in length, the feedback sessions must occur biweekly.
-At the end of the special review period, the supervisor will assign a score, have the Director/Human Resources and Business Management sign the review and then meet with the employee to provide the final score.
-The supervisor will confer with the Director/Human Resources and Business Management before discussing a less than "Successful Performer" score with the employee.
-(Note: The employee's signature acknowledges receipt of the review and the score; it does not imply agreement.)
-Recommendations may be extended and/or revised for the upcoming scoring period.
+If the special review period is 30 days in length, the feedback sessions must occur weekly; if 60 or 90 days in length, the feedback sessions must occur biweekly.
+At the end of the special review period, the supervisor will assign a rating, have the Assistant Director/Human Resources and Business Management sign the review and then meet with the employee to provide the final rating.
+The supervisor will confer with the Assistant Director/Human Resources and Business Management before discussing a less than "Successful Performer" rating with the employee.
+(Note: The employee's signature acknowledges receipt of the review and the rating; it does not imply agreement.)
+Recommendations may be extended and/or revised for the upcoming rating period.

-- Subsequent Special Performance Review A minimum of 30 calendar days must elapse before the next special performance review may be conducted. - Suspension, Demotion or Termination If the employee has received two performance review scores of less than "Successful Performer" in the 180 calendar days immediately preceding the effective date of the proposed action, the department head may recommend suspension, demotion, or termination of a regular employee for deficiencies in work performance.
-The second performance review with a score of less than "Successful Performer" will be forwarded to the Director/Human Resources and Business Management with the department head's written recommendation.
+- Subsequent Special Performance Review A minimum of 30 calendar days must elapse before the next special performance review may be conducted. - Suspension, Demotion or Termination If the employee has received two performance review ratings of less than "Successful Performer" in the 180 calendar days immediately preceding the effective date of the proposed action, the department head may recommend suspension, demotion, or termination of a regular employee for deficiencies in work performance.
+The second performance review with a rating of less than "Successful Performer" will be forwarded to the Assistant Director/Human Resources and Business Management with the department head's written recommendation.